Maud Independent School District

-Maud Independent School District is a small school district located in Maud, Texas (USA) At the beginning of the 2005–2006 school year it had an enrollment of 471 students in grades pre-kindergarten through twelve.
+Maud Independent School District is a small school district located in Maud, Texas (USA).
+At the beginning of the 2005–2006 school year it had an enrollment of 471 students in grades pre-kindergarten through twelve.
+Included in the District is the Maud High School.
 On October 7, 2005, the district celebrated its 100-year anniversary.
 There are 72 employees.

 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.